A vigorous scrambling vine forming patches to over 10 metres wide and tall, potentially forming thick basal stems.

-A vigorous vine, endemic to Australia, occurs in north-east Queensland and central-east Queensland and southwards as far as south-eastern New South Wales.
+It is endemic to Australia, occurring as far as north-east Queensland and central-east Queensland and southwards as far as south-eastern New South Wales.
 In NSW, it grows along the coast mainly but extends into the tablelands and central western slopes.

-Leaves are simple mostly to 12 cm long and to 5 cm wide, ovate to oblong with regular teeth.
+Cissus can have simple or compound leaves.
+In this species, leaves are simple, mostly to 12 cm long and to 5 cm wide, ovate to oblong with regular teeth.
 The upper surface is dark green and hairless (glabrous) and the lower surface rusty-hairy.
-The stems have leaf-opposed tendrils (modified leaves called tendrils opposite each leaf) which enable the plant to climb; a feature of species in this grape family.
+Each leaf has a leaf-opposed tendril (modified leaves copposite each leaf) which enable the plant to climb; a typical feature of species in this grape family.

 Flowers are produced in panicle-like clusters opposite the leaves, 1 to 3 cm long and are creamy-white on colour occurring in spring.
 Each flower is only 5 mm across.